shiftkey/blog/now/index.md

 ## Where?

-I'm currently in Europe, and will be on the west coast of the US for November before heading back to Australia to enjoy the summer and be in one spot for a while.
+I'm hiding out on the west coast for a couple of weeks, trying to get as much work done as possible before I head back to Australia for the summer.

-I'll be on campus for MVP Summit in November, but aside from that I'll be heads-down in work during this time.

 ## Side Projects